Sunday, March 30, 2014

 Refutation of the "John Hanson, First US President" Myth

-In 1780, the U.S. Continental Congress (as opposed to the Colonial First and Second Continental Congresses) was convened with delegates who had all been elected by 12 of the 13 states that had ratified the Articles of Confederation.
+In 1780, the U.S. Continental Congress was convened with delegates who had all been elected by 12 of the 13 states that had ratified the Articles of Confederation.
 Only Maryland had failed to approve the Articles of Confederation, choosing to delay the required unanimous ratification until the states agreed to assign their land claims in the Northwest Territory to the United States in Congress Assembled (USCA).

-Maryland ratified the Articles of Confederation on February 2nd, 1781, and sent its two delegates to assemble with the other state delegations and decide when to enact the new constitution and thus form the new Articles of Confederation Republic.
+Maryland ratified the Articles of Confederation on February 2nd, 1781, and sent its two elected delegates to assemble with the other state delegations in Congress, which was assembled in Philadelphia.
+Together, the delegates would decide when to enact the new constitution and thus form the new Articles of Confederation Republic.
 Article I named the "Confederacy" and Article II named the new governing body:

 I. The Stile of this Confederacy shall be "The United States of America".